Skip to content

 }

-To use the AWS CLI to assume the role, see How do I assume an IAM role using the AWS CLI?
+Or, use the AWS CLI to assume the IAM role.

-Because the AWS CLI can't resolve the DNS of an EFS file system that's in another VPC, you must determine the right mount target IP address for your client.
-Then, configure the client.
+Note: The AWS CLI can't resolve the DNS of an EFS file system that's in another VPC.
+You must first determine the right mount target IP address for your client, and then configure the client.
 To mount the EFS file system, use the mount target IP address that's in the same Availability Zone as your NFS client.
-Availability Zone name mappings might differ between accounts.
-When you mount an EFS file system in another account, the NFS client and the mount target must be in the same Availability Zone.

 Complete the following steps: